Best High Gain Amp (our top pick)

 What about just using a distortion pedal?

 These amplifiers are going to make most distortion pedals obsolete.
 You might add an overdrive pedal to push your gain, but otherwise, it's better to just let these high gain amps do the heavy lifting.
+If at all possible, we recommend using amp-based distortion, especially if you're running a high quality tube amp like the ones we've featured here.

 Read more: Distortion pedal or amp dirty channel?